RMenegassi/Results-Tracker-React-Native/README.md

 ## About
 Results Tracker is an app to save the number of victories and defeats per day, making the vizualiation of your progress easier.
-It utilize charts and stats to make a better vizualization of your progress in different number of days.
+It utilizes charts and stats to make a better vizualization of your progress in different number of days.

 ## Technologies